gsteigert/ue4_pacman/README.md

 # Pacman

-A Pacman game developed with Unreal Engine 4 to learn how to use this engine.
+A Pacman Remake developed with Unreal Engine 4 to learn how to use this engine.
 Source code comments will be verbose, since the goal of this project is learning.
+Some [videos](https://www.youtube.com/playlist?list=PLniLEzAERZnIWAflpOPpguI-1GcJ7tTq-) were uploaded to YouTube to better track the game state, as it's developed.

 ## Running the functional tests